 When veteran charter educator Connie Day was invited by the community of Island Park to lead a church service on the weekends, she discovered that parents, and other community members, had spent decades wishing for an option that would allow them to educate their children closer to home.

 Inspired by this need, she took a leap of faith, left her long-time position at White Pine Charter School in Ammon, and moved to Island Park to start Island Park Charter School, for students in kindergarten through 3rd grade.
-This school is made possible through support from within the local school district (who serves as the school authorizer and school supporter) the local community (the school had a building donated to it), Bluum’s Idaho New School Fellowship, grant support from the J.A. and Kathryn Albertson Family Foundation, and local funders too.
+This school is made possible through support from within the local school district (who serves as the school authorizer and school supporter) the local community, Bluum’s Idaho New School Fellowship, grant support from the J.A. and Kathryn Albertson Family Foundation, and local funders too.
 This support has been key for Connie and the town of Island Park to launch the school, which is expecting to serve 15 to 20 students this fall.

 The Fellowship is a one or two-year paid opportunity to develop an effective, innovative and financially viable public charter school.
 Since 2016, Bluum has supported 19 fellows with funding and access to resources to design, build, and launch high-performing public charter schools in Idaho communities, ranging from Garden City in the Treasure Valley, to northern Idaho, to Fruitland on the Oregon border, and to Island Park in the east.